Lamine Koné: Early career

 Koné began his career with local youth clubs in the Île-de-France region.
-In 2003, he joined second division club LB Châteauroux and, after three years in the club's youth academy, was promoted to the senior team for the 2005–06 season.
+In 2003, he joined the second division club LB Châteauroux and, after three years in the club's youth academy, was promoted to the senior team for the 2005–06 season.
 Koné made his professional debut on 27 April 2007 in a league match against Montpellier.
 He spent three more years at the club amassing over 70 appearances.

 Lorient

 On 30 July 2010, Koné joined Lorient on a four-year contract.
 The transfer fee was priced at €1 million.
 He signed a new three-year contract on 23 July 2013.
 He was signed as a replacement for Laurent Koscielny who had moved to Arsenal.
 Koné made 139 appearances, scoring seven goals over six seasons at Lorient.

 Sunderland

 On 27 January 2016, Koné signed for Premier League club Sunderland for an undisclosed fee until 2020.
 This followed a protracted transfer saga that had previously broken down twice, and had seen Lorient threaten Sunderland with legal action for initially pulling out of a deal.
 On 13 February, Koné played a big part in securing a vital win for the Black Cats against Manchester United.
 From an 82nd-minute corner, Koné rose up for a header and as the ball headed towards the goal, David de Gea and Anthony Martial got in a tangle before the ball eventually went in off the back of the Spanish goalkeeper for an own goal.
 Koné followed this up with two goals against Everton on 11 May 2016 in a 3–0 victory that saved Sunderland from relegation.

 After telling new manager David Moyes that he wanted to leave the club in August, Koné had a change of heart and eventually signed a new five-year contract on 14 September 2016.